tonleb97/VisualPoi/README.md

 Poi use DotStar LED strips for persistence of vision display.
 Remote control and Poi are both Adafruit Feather nRF52840 Express

+Be sure to read the Final Project Report for context and additional information.